DataDog/integrations-core/tcp_queue_length/README.md

 ### Configuration

-Enabling it requires to enable it both for `system-probe` and the core agent.
+Enabling the `tcp_queue_length` integration requires both the `system-probe` and the core agent to have the configuration option enabled.

 Inside the `system-probe.yaml` configuration file, the following parameter must be set:
 ```yaml